 At age fifteen, she contracted a mysterious illness that would prove to be her lifelong cross to bear.
 This ailment, impossible to diagnose during that era, left her frail and in intense pain.
 It has been suggested by her biographers that the strong opiate medication given to her might have augmented her already fiercely vivid imagination in service of her evocative poetry.

-Browning’s most immortal lines are these, from Sonnets of the Portuguese, 1850:
+Barrett Browning’s most immortal lines are from Sonnets from the Portuguese, 1850:

 How do I love thee?
 Let me count the ways.

 I love thee to the depth and breadth and height

 After Barrett Browning contracted a lung condition similar to consumption (tuberculosis), the couple moved to Italy for the sunny climate.
 Her health improved for some time, allowing her to her literary output to flourish; her reputation grew, along with her husband’s.
 Elizabeth Barrett Browning enjoyed much popular and critical success in her life, which continued for some time after her death in 1861, at age 55.
 Her work’s popularity declined over much of the twentieth century, until interest it was revived by new biographies and scholarly editions of her works.

 More about Elizabeth Barrett Browning on this site

 - Aurora Leigh

 - Sonnets from the Portuguese: A Celebration of Love